ibm-cloud-docs/vpc/limitations.md

 * Multiple Virtual Network Interface Controllers: Only one Virtual Network Interface Controller is allowed for each virtual server instance.
 Currently, only the primary Virtual Network Interface Controller (VNIC) Ethernet 0 (eth0) works for a virtual server.

+* VPN: A VPN gateway serves only subnets that are in the zone in which the VPN is created.
+For more information, see [Using VPN](/docs/vpc?topic=vpc-using-vpn#vpn-limitations).

 ## Compute restrictions
 {: #compute-restrictions}